wezell/docker-nginx-ssl-proxy/README.md

 Certificates from Let's Encrypt are issued with a 90 day expiration.
 This image will automatically renew the certificate when it is 60 days old.

-Prior versions of this image used simp_le.
-It has been changed to use certbot due to reliability issues with simp_le.

 ## WARNING - HSTS Strict-Transport-Security Header

 This image's default configuration includes a `Strict-Transport-Security` header with expiry set to 1 year.
 Visitors' browsers will cache this header and will refuse to connect except over SSL.
 Eventually, you may wish to have your domain included in browser [HSTS Preload](https://hstspreload.appspot.com/) lists.